MicroEJ/docs/SDK6UserGuide/manageResolutionConflicts.rst

 The MicroEJ Gradle plugin adds specific rules for compilation, building, resolving dependencies, versioning, and publishing.

 Gradle comes with a powerful dependency manager.
-One of its job is to resolve the conflicts in the dependencies graph, to determine which version should be added to the graph.
+One of its job is to resolve the conflicts in the dependency graph, to determine which version should be added to the graph.
 By default, Gradle selects the highest version amongst all the versions requested for a dependency.
 There are ways to influence the dependencies resolution, but we believe additional rules should be added to provide a better and safer conflict resolution.